onikienko/mv3-parcel-webext-template/README.md

 In that case `panel` folder will be created in `dist` and you can reference it from your code like `panel/panel.html`.

-You can take a look at an [example](https://github.com/onikienko/keygenjukebox-play-button/tree/master/mv3).
-It adds an entry point to `offscreen.html` not listed in `manifest.json` (`chrome.offscreen` API usage).
+You can take a look at this [example](https://github.com/onikienko/keygenjukebox-play-button/tree/master/mv3).
+There is an additional entry point to `offscreen.html` that is not listed in `manifest.json` (`chrome.offscreen` API usage).

 ### How to get rid of React